★ Apply now

 Content:

-Research allow scholars to make sense of the social world, to discover why people think and act like they do and how important institutions act.
+Research allows scholars to make sense of the social world, to discover why people think and act like they do and how important institutions act.
 The main purpose of this seminar is to provide participants with a broad introduction to the methodological foundations and tools of research.
 Further a secondary purpose is to convince participants that the process of scientific discovery can be fun.
 Most of this seminar will focus on the fundamentals of quantitative social science and applied research as well as explore qualitative research.
 Seminar participants will learn how to identify problems to study, develop hypotheses and research questions, specify independent and dependent variables, check for the validity and reliability of studies and design research projects.
 The course will develop practical skills for c statistical analysis (Descriptive statistics: mean, median, standard deviation, t-tests, Anova, Correlation, and Regressions) as well as the statistical software (SPSS).

-6. Journal Club
+4. Journal Club

 Content: